patchkez/scaletest/README.md

 Please sign up here: [Signup Sheet for Scaling Test](http://pad.supernet.org/Stress_Test_Signups)

 ## Install Steps
 These steps are for installing on an empty server/vps.
-If you are using a testnet notary don't build komodo, just make sure you are on JL777 branch, which you should be already.
+If you are using a testnet notary don't build komodo, just make sure you are on `mergemaster` branch, which you should be already.
 The scripts will be compaitable.
 There is also a docker folder, from PatchKez that will generate all these assetchains into docker containers.
 If you want to do it this way wait for more information, I haven't tested these yet.

 ```shell
 sudo apt-get install git